Maby0/CV/README.md

 #### Attention to detail
 - I’ve always had a keen eye for detail and it played a crucial role in my previous employment with Arad Research.
 - One of our main clients was the Welsh Government so the data that I would prepare for our reports would be a weighting factor in future policy related decisions, meaning that a high level of attention to detail was absolutely essential.
+- My ability to pick up on precise detail transferred excellently into programming and my journey through Makers.
+During my pairing sessions, I would often solve blockers by spotting innaccuracies in our code and overcoming errors, allowing us to progress further through the research materials.
+- This skill also became very useful in code refactoring tasks.
+I'm often able to quickly identify code that is not efficient and able to streamline it accordingly while maintaining full functionality and making future implementation of features much simpler.
+I invite you to inspect my GildedRose tech test in the project list above where it showcases my refactoring ability.

 #### Ability to learn / curious mind
+- Over the past year, I've developed a keen interest in blockchain technology and cryptocurrencies.
+As I delved deeper into the subject, I soon realised how complex it was for a newcomer, but my curiosity drove me to obtain a better understanding of the tech.
+I researched for hours in the evenings to better equip myself in my investments.
 - Always had a passion to know how things work.
-During my time with Arad I developed my Excel and VBA skills significantly and purely of my own volition to be able to better manage project data.
-I was swiftly becoming the office’s ‘Excel guy’.
+During my time with Arad I developed my Excel and VBA skills significantly and purely of my own volition in order to better manage project data.
+I was swiftly becoming the office’s ‘Excel guy’ and was often brought on to various projects that required data handling purely for my Excel/VBA ability.
 - My tendency to want to figure things out became very useful during Makers.
 Due to the intense nature of the course, we would often only broach certain subjects briefly but my curiosity would always drive me to continue to work into the evenings and during the weekends to ensure I thoroughly understood some of the trickier concepts.

 #### Emotional Intelligence / Communication
 - During my employment as an LSA, building rapport with an autistic child in a school setting was a difficult yet essential part of my role.
 Being able to adapt information and make it accessible is a skill I’ve had to use throughout my career.
-- This experience and knowledge was very beneficial during Makers
-- E.g. when mentoring individuals on the course, I was able to breakdown the information needed to explain a difficult concept and relay it in a more approachable manner.
+- - This experience and knowledge was very beneficial during Makers, e.g. when mentoring individuals on the course, I was able to breakdown the information needed to explain a difficult concept and relay it in a more approachable manner.
 I was complimented many times on my ability to explain difficult concepts to my peers.
 - Additionally, these skills allowed me to build rapport with other members of my engineering team when working under pressure nearing project deadlines.

 #### Team player